Coffee grounds will reputedly help with vegetable yields but some research contests this; gardeners should do their own experiments.

 So we watch with interest; certainly these are the most beautiful potato plants I have ever grown but the proof of the pudding is in the eating obviously, not in how stunning the haulm looks.
 The flowers are over and last evening we went mining for the first spud; like all veggies, straight from the ground to the pot it was simply marvellous and surprisingly large.

 Potatoes get a lot of flak in our obese world; from cold-storage they are certainly fattening.
 It is interesting though that new spuds have about half the digestible starch.
-Even many diabetics can enjoy them provided they keep what is known as the glycemic-load down; don’t eat too much.
+Even many diabetics can enjoy them provided they keep what is known as the glycemic load down; don’t eat too much.

-It’s starchy season; the mealies are thriving and always we wonder if we will be enjoying them by Christmas.
+It’s our starchy season; the mealies are thriving and always we wonder if we will be enjoying them by Christmas.
 That happens only occasionally and certainly not this year; it has been a very cold spring and all the veggies are behind.

 And the honey has been pouring in.
 You would think we are enormous with all the carbs we eat; sourdough bread baked every day, new potatoes and mealiemeal porridge.
-Corn on the cob, fresh peas and various green beans are favourites too, but no we've not put on an ounce.
+Corn on the cob, fresh peas and various green beans are favourites too but, no we've not put on an ounce.

 Interesting new research published last month in the American Journal of Clinical Nutrition explains why.
 Says the lead author, Prof David Ludwig from Harvard Medical School, it is modern refined glycemic foods that disturb the two hormones produced by the pancreas that set us up for obesity and diabetes, rather than whole carbs.